magiclen/passwords/README.md

 ```

 You can also check whether a password is too simple and dangerous to use, by looking up a *common passwords table*.
-If you want to do that you need to enable the **common-password** feature.
+If you want to do that, you need to enable the **common-password** feature.

 ```toml
 [dependencies.passwords]